safespring/web/content/career/2026-cloud-engineer.md

 We care more about how you solve problems than how polished your CV looks.
 Click Apply, drop us what you have, and we’ll take it from there.

+{{% accordion title="Our recruitment process" %}}

+At Safespring we're not just building systems; we're building relationships.
+We understand that applying for a new role is a big step, and we aim to make it a smooth, transparent, and engaging experience for you.

+1.	**Intro chat** - this is a great opportunity for both of us to get to know each other and decide if we have a match.
+2.	**Meet your future manager** - deep dive into your engineering experiences.
+3.	**Tech interviews** focused on system design and programming skills with your future team.
+4.	**Sync with your recruiter** - all your interviewers will make a collaborative decision and will either present you with an employment offer and **celebrate**, or provide you with constructive feedback and encourage to stay connected!

+### Flexibility in Every Step
+We recognize that talent comes in many forms and that the standard interview process isn’t one-size-fits-all.
+If you have ideas on how you would prefer to showcase your skills, we’re all ears!
+Our goal is to give you an opportunity to show us how you work best.
+{{% /accordion %}}

+{{< accordion-script >}}

 {{% note "info" %}}
 **Starting date:**
 As soon as possible, we will interview candidates on rolling basis